Get all of the FAQs

 If your roof is over 10 years old, it’s wise to replace or repair it while preparing your home for a solar installation.
 This due diligence ensures that the roof will last as long as the solar system that is installed.

 Ground-based solar power systems have several advantages over rooftop systems, including higher outputs, better tilt and orientation, and easier maintenance.
-The installation itself is a bit more invasive of your property, and not every homeowner has enough yard space ─ which is why the majority of solar customers opt to install panels on their rooftop.
+The installation itself is a bit more invasive of your property, and not every homeowner has enough yard space ─ which is why the majority of solar customers choose to install panels on their rooftop.

-Most homeowners associations allow the installation of solar power systems provided that certain requirements are met.
+Most homeowners’ associations allow the installation of solar power systems, provided that certain requirements are met.
 Your solar representative should review these requirements carefully before installing a solar power system on your roof or property.

 Most likely, yes.
 Most townhomes qualify for solar power system installation.

 As part of our lease, we offer a system performance guarantee throughout the entire length of your solar agreement.
 If the system does not perform as promised, we will compensate you for any electricity losses.

-As part of our lease option, you retain the right to extend it or purchase the system.
-We can also remove the system once the lease term is complete.
+As part of our lease agreement, you retain the right to extend it or purchase the system.
+We can also remove the system when the lease term is complete, if preferred.

 Our leases, as well as our buyout option and production guarantees, are fully transferable to the new property owner.
 Solar can increase your home’s resale value by up to $15,000, and the new owner will be inheriting monthly electricity savings.

 Solar leasing offers a lower monthly electricity bill for $0 down.
 The rates are locked in and will never fluctuate, so you know what you’ll be paying today, tomorrow, and for the entire length of your solar agreement.
 Once the lease expires, you’ll have the option of purchasing the system, extending the lease, or removing it.
-You can also choose a prepayment option upfront which will reduce the monthly lease payments even further.
+You can also choose a prepayment option upfront which will reduce your monthly lease payments even more.